Queries

 queries

 When you’re in the Explore tab, you'll see a query search bar above your items.
 This bar takes JSON queries that'll allow you to search for items in your project that match any given criteria.
-To see information about queries regarding LLMs and GenAI projects, read here.
+To see information about queries regarding Multimodal projects, read here.

 Here are some example queries you can try out: